ethi-technologies/policies/ethi-privacy-statement.md

 Effective date: May 4, 2020

 Thanks for entrusting Ethi Technologies Ltd. (“Ethi”, “we”) with your data and personal information.
-Holding on to your private information is a serious responsibility, and we want you to know how we're handling it.
+Holding your private information is a serious responsibility, so we want you to know how we handle it.

-The controller responsible for the processing of your personal information in connection with the Service is Ethi Technologies Ltd., 68 Acton St, London, WC1X 9NB, contact@ethi.me.
+Ethi Technologies Ltd is the controller responsible for the processing of your personal information, with the contact details: 68 Acton St, London, WC1X 9NB, contact@ethi.me.

 All capitalized terms have their definition in [Ethi’s Terms of Service](https://help.ethi.com/en/ethi/site-policy/ethi-terms-of-service), unless otherwise noted here.